 The composition of the Board should be appropriate in terms of structure, size, tenure, skills, knowledge, experience and diversity and the Board and its Committees should comprise of Directors who have a broad perception of the Group's activities and the risks associated with them, in order to effectively steer the Group.
-We believe that a Board with the right balance of skills, experience and diversity is critical to the sustainable delivery of value to our shareholders and other key stakeholders and we are confident that the recent changes to the composition of the Board will be supportive of this objective.
+We believe that a Board with the right balance of skills, experience and diversity is critical to the sustainable delivery of value to our shareholders and other key stakeholders.